-The following table sets forth the number of shares owned by each of the selling stockholders.
-All information contained in the table below is based upon their beneficial ownership as of June 26, 2000.
+The following table sets forth the number of shares of our Class A Common Stock owned by each of the selling stockholders.
+All information contained in the table below is based upon their beneficial ownership as of July 20, 2001.
 We are not able to estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may offer all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.

-Shares Beneficially Owned Before Offering Number of Shares Being Offered Shares Beneficially Owned After Offering(2)(3)
+Number of Shares Number of Shares s Beneficially fter Offering(2)

-Selling Stockholder Number Percentage(1) Number Percentage
+Selling Stockholder Beneficially Owned Being Offered Number Percentage(1)

-Abbas Mohaddes 25,210 9,343 25,210
+Abbas Mohaddes 75,716 36,453 39,263

-Michael P. Meyer 24,310 9,343 24,310
+Michael P. Meyer 78,816 36,453 42,363

-Gary Hamrick 1,020 981 1,020
+Gary Hamrick 5,725 3,829 1,896

-Viggen Davidian 2,595 514 2,595
+Viggen Davidian 5,593 2,005 3,588

-Total 53,135 20,181 53,135
+Total 165,850 78,740 87,110

-- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - Based on 8,204,351 shares of Class A Common Stock outstanding as of June 26, 2000. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
+- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - (1) Based on 9,542,889 shares of Class A Common Stock outstanding on June 21, 2001. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
 The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
 The selling stockholders also may offer and sell less than the number of shares indicated.
-The selling stockholders are not making any representation that any shares covered by prospectus will or will not be offered for sale. - (3) This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
+The selling stockholders are not making any representation that any shares covered by this prospectus will or will not be offered for sale.

+This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
 In addition, this prospectus covers the preferred stock purchase rights which currently trade with the Class A common stock and entitle the holder to purchase additional shares of Class A common stock under certain circumstances.

-Except as indicated, we are not aware of any material relationship between Odetics and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-Abbas Mohaddes and Michael Meyer are currently the President and Vice President, respectively, of Meyer, Mohaddes Associates, Inc., a subsidiary of Iteris, Inc., and Gary Hamrick and Viggen Davidian are presently employees of Iteris, Inc. Except as indicated, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-All of the selling stockholders acquired the shares offered by this prospectus in connection with the Agreement and Plan of Reorganization among us, Iteris, Inc. (formerly known as Odetics ITS, Inc.), MMA Acquisition Corp., Meyer, Mohaddes Associates, Inc. and the selling stockholders dated October 16, 1998.
+Except as indicated, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
+Abbas Mohaddes and Michael Meyer are currently the President and Vice President, respectively, of Meyer, Mohaddes Associates, Inc., a subsidiary of Iteris, Inc., and Gary Hamrick and Viggen Davidian are presently employees of Iteris, Inc. All of the selling stockholders acquired the shares offered by this prospectus in connection with the Agreement and Plan of Reorganization among us, Iteris, Inc. (formerly known as Odetics ITS, Inc.), MMA Acquisition Corp., Meyer, Mohaddes Associates, Inc. and the selling stockholders dated October

+16, 1998.
 Pursuant to these agreements, we agreed to effect a shelf registration (of which this prospectus is a part) of all of these shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
-We have agreed to prepare and file any amendments and supplements to the Registration Statement as may be necessary to keep the Registration Statement effective for at least six months following the effective date of this Registration Statement.
+We have agreed to prepare and file any amendments and supplements to the registration statement relating to these shares as may be necessary to keep the registration statement effective for at least six months following the effective date of this registration statement.

 We have also agreed to pay for all expenses of this offering other than fees and expenses of counsel for the selling stockholders and any underwriting discounts and commissions and brokerage commissions and fees.